RubensZimbres/RubensZimbres/README.md

 ## _Senior Machine Learning Engineer, Ph.D._

-- 📧 talkto@rubenszimbres.phd

-- 🔭 I’m currently working on OWASP Top 10 for LLMs
+- 🔭 I’m currently working on OWASP Top 10 for LLMs and Langchain with Google Cloud

-- 🚀 I’m currently learning cybersecurity
+- 🚀 I’m currently learning cybersecurity in the intersection with A.I.

 - 👾 About me 👾
 > I am a full-stack ML Engineer, certified Google Cloud Data Engineer and Google Developer Expert